gitMichal/bamba/blog/bamba-9b-release.md

 | attention | $26bh^2l + 4bshl$ | $13h^2l + 0.5bshl$ |
 | bamba |  $31bh^2l + 4bshl_{attn} + 4bdhl_{ssd}$ | $15.5h^2l + 0.5bshl_{attn} + 4bdhl_{ssd}$|

 A comparison of compute flops during prefill stage and memory (read+write) sizes during decode stage between Bamba and LLaMa models is shown below.
 Note that ratios lesser than 1 are beneficial.
+With inference throughput primarily bottlenecked by decode stage, the potential speedup for Bamba (over LLaMa) is 5x for large sequence lengths.
+Current measurements (on vLLM) hover at 2.5x, which we expect to improve in the near future.
 <p align="center">
   <img src="images/ArithmeticIntensity.png" alt="ArithmeticIntensity" width="524" height="336">
 </p>